programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 Create the EAS database
 -------------------------

-The EAS needs an existing database, the creation and maintenance Of the schema is done automatically.
-For a standard installation The following command is recommended (creates an empty database named `easydb` as user` postgres`):
+The EAS needs an existing database, the creation and maintenance of the schema is done automatically.
+For a standard installation the following command is recommended (creates an empty database named `easydb` as user` postgres`):

     createdb -U postgres easydb